DocOfi/Statistics-with-R/README.md

 # Statistics-with-R
-Contains my projects for the courses under Coursera's Statistics with R specialization
+This Repository contains my projects for the courses under Coursera's Statistics with R specialization.